 Installment Sale Example

-Jeremy sells his business and can spread the tax impact over several years using the installment sale method.
+Amir sells his business and can spread the tax impact over several years using the installment sale method.
 The sales contract specifies that the buyer will pay 30% of the sales price upfront, 40% in one year, and the remaining 30% in two years.
-That makes it possible for Jeremy to report 30% of his capital gains in the first year, 40% in the second year, and 30% in the third and final year.
+That makes it possible for Samir to report 30% of his capital gains in the first year, 40% in the second year, and 30% in the third and final year.

 Calculate what the tax impact would be if:

 - Amir reported his gains over time, or

 - He reported all the gains in the year of the sale, electing out of an installment sale.
 The tax return must be filed by the due date of the return, including extensions, for the election to be valid.

 First, we must know what income and deductions Amir has in the first year, and we'll have to estimate what his future income and deductions might be in those future years.